top of page

 Project team members trained by our national partner in South Asia have made a commitment to:

-• Make the Gurija Scriptures accessible in print, audio and digital format to those who want them.
+• Make Gurija Scripture accessible in print, audio and digital format to those who want them.

 • Address the literacy needs of the community by completing a Gurija dictionary and holding literacy classes.